 - If you want a creamy chicken tortellini soup, stir in a cup of heavy cream at the very end.

-- And for added flavor drop of parmesan cheese rind in the soup during the last 15 minutes of cooking.
+- For added flavor drop a parmesan cheese rind in the soup during the last 15 minutes of cooking.

 Equipment that you will need

 Cutting boards: I suggest that you have two cutting boards; one for preparing the raw chicken and one for cutting your vegetables.
 This way there is no chance of cross contamination.

 Large Dutch Oven or a Sauce Pan: A 4-5 quart capacity pot will be large enough to hold the soup comfortably.

 No you should not rinse pasta after cooking it.
 Rinsing it removes the starches that helps sauces adhere to it.
 The only time that I would recommend rinsing the tortellini is if you are using it in a cold pasta salad.